vnprc/hashpool-website/content/articles/what-is-hashpool.md

   <img src="../../images/what-is-hashpool/how-to-mint-ecash-inverted.png" alt="how-to-mint-ecash-inverted">
 </div>

 Ecash tokens work by having the mint blind sign a secret only after a user deposits some asset.
 The user then privately unblinds the secret and the signature.
 Thanks the magic of cryptography, the unblinded signature can be verified by anyone who knows the mint's public key.
 The combination of unblinded secret and unblinded signature is called an ecash token.
-Just like physical cash, ecash can be freely traded without the mint knowing the identity of it's users.
+Just like physical cash, ecash can be freely traded without the mint knowing the identity of its users.

 ### Privacy

 Hashpool uses ecash to enable an accountless mining pool.
-Instead of the pool keeping track of the balance of every user account within it's database, a hashpool issues ecash tokens for each mining share and only keeps track of how many tokens are outstanding.
+Instead of the pool keeping track of the balance of every user account within its database, a hashpool issues ecash tokens for each mining share and only keeps track of how many tokens are outstanding.
 This means it doesn't need to know or care who is mining and who is redeeming mining rewards.

 Hashpool is being built for small pool operators.
 By default, it won't require users to sign up or submit KYC information.
 But it's up to the operator whether to authenticate users.
 Anyone can mine anonymously as long as there is at least one anonymous hashpool instance somewhere in the world.
 How cool is that?